 There are many considerations to take into account, and we can help you find solutions.

-Only Enterprise customers with dedicated servers can receive capacity alerts.
+Only plans with dedicated a cluster of servers can receive capacity alerts.

 What do we monitor?